 - Water temperature is about 24° Celsius, a full wetsuit is highly recommended.

 - Make sure your dive computer has backlit illumination so you can read important dive info easily.

 - Don’t forget your camera as Cenote diving can give you amazing scenes for your pictures.

 - Make sure you pack a powerful dive light that brings out all the splendor of the cenote

 - If you don’t have the equipment, I am sure the diving companies will have them available to rent.

 - Playa del Carmen and Tulum are the main hub, closer to the most beautiful cenotes to dive.
 Do your search and check the reviews before booking.

-As in every natural place I always like to recommend to follow some commonsense rules in order to preserve the environment which I am sure you know already but a gentle reminder is never in excess.
+As in every natural place, I always like to recommend following some commonsense rules in order to preserve the environment which I am sure you know already but a gentle reminder is never in excess.

 - don’t wear any sunscreen or repellent before bathing in the cenotes